Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-resource-server-obo/README.md

 4. The Microsoft identity platform token issuance endpoint validates API A's credentials along with token A and issues the access token for API B (token B) to API A.
 4. Token B is set by API A in the authorization header of the request to API B.
 5. Data from the secured resource is returned by API B to API A, and from there to the client.
-6. The client application makes a request to API A with token A (with an aud claim of API A).
-7. API A authenticates to the Microsoft identity platform token issuance endpoint and requests a token to access API C.
-8. The Microsoft identity platform token issuance endpoint validates API A's credentials and issues the access token for API C (token C) to API A.
-9. Token C is set by API A in the authorization header of the request to API C.
-10. Data from the secured resource is returned by API C to API A, and from there to the client.

 ## Getting started
 We will prepare two applications to demonstrate the dependent calls of resources.